 The present key is an attempt to provide

-a tool for identifying Norwegian Mycenas.
+a tool for identifying North European Mycenas.
 Species occuring in Northern Europe but not yet found in Norway usually are not included in the key.
 They are, however, presented on the site with descriptions, photos and micro drawings.
 To identify a

 Mycena a good microscope is inevitable.
 In this tentative